 The Health and Wellbeing Advisor will continue to support and encourage you along the way, including attending introductory groups so you don’t have to take the first steps on your own.

 Who is my local Health and Wellbeing Advisor?

-Sophie Wilkins works at Westrop Medical Practice and splits her time between all four of our surgeries.
-This service is free and available to anyone, if you feel you would benefit from speaking to a Health and Wellbeing Advisor than you can contact her directly on 07307436443 or alternatively email email@example.com
+This service is free and available to anyone at a time that suits you.
+If you feel you would benefit from speaking to a Health and Wellbeing Advisor than you can make contact on 07307 436443 or alternatively email email@example.com